Bivektamu/savve-javascript-test-part3/README.md

 ### `npm install`

-installs all dependencies required for project.
+Installs all dependencies required for project.

 ### `npm start`